Tate Archives & Special Collections

 The University Archives contains records of our university history.
-This includes materials related to governing and operating the university; memorabilia (scrapbooks, dance booklets, photographs); and publications by students, alumni, faculty, and staff.
+This includes materials related to governing and operating the university; memorabilia (scrapbooks, dance booklets, photographs); publications by students, alumni, faculty, and staff; and audiovisual media sources.

 Special Collections holds rare and valuable materials or items that are too fragile for the main library

 Programs and Services

 Our programs and services include historical IWU research assistance, image reproduction of our collections, advice on records retention and preservation (physical and digital), and an Oral History program.
 We also host a blog for highlighting our collections and interesting topics we find in our research.
-Speaking engagements and visits may be arranged by contacting the archivist.
+Speaking engagements and visits may be arranged by emailing the archives.

 The generosity of the Illinois Wesleyan community has always been important in the collection of materials for the Archives and Special Collections.
 We welcome inquiries about donations of rare and historical material.